About Us

 The End of the Golden Era

-For many of us this Bob’s passing signed the end of the those early days of the club.
-At the time of Bob’s passing the club had grown for those 4 founding members to almost 20 members.
-His passing marked the end of the golden era of the club.
-To honor Bob Drake passing, Warren Mizell retired the beloved stole from the back of the store and the club honoring his impact and dedicated service commissioned the first club business car using the HO scale Kato business car.
-Painted in club livery and name it Robert Drake.
-You can see the car in service on the layout at shows with a representation Bob in his pilot’s uniform on the back platform.
+For many of us, Bob’s passing marked the end of an era—the golden days of the club.
+At the time of his passing, our membership had grown from the original four founders to nearly twenty.
+To honor Bob Drake’s legacy, Warren Mizell retired the cherished stool from the back of the store.
+Additionally, the club commissioned its first business car, using the HO scale Kato business car.
+Painted in club livery and named the “Robert Drake,” this car now graces our layout at shows, with a representation of Bob in his pilot’s uniform on the back platform.

 2006 Best of Show – Nebraska West-Central Division